-On Monday morning the answer was waiting for me in an email – someone with an anonymous email address had put them there for no other reason that they like making things, and because they wanted to make people smile on the first day of spring.
+On Monday morning the answer was waiting in an email.
+Someone with an anonymous email address had put them there for no other reason that they like making things.
+And because they wanted to make people smile on the first day of spring.

-Now that is our kind of person, and very welcome here in Cleveleys!
+Now that’s our kind of person, and very welcome here in Cleveleys!

-They’re certainly a welcome addition to the centre of Cleveleys, let’s hope they stop there for Cleveleys in Bloom.
+They were certainly a welcome addition to the centre of Cleveleys.